-The Violence Prevention Initiative is not a direct provider of services to families and youth.
-If you are in need of support services related to exposure to violence, and are a patient or patient’s family at CHOP, please ask a CHOP staff person for help in accessing these anti-violence programs and services:
+The Center for Violence Prevention is not a direct provider of services to families and youth.
+If you are in need of support services related to exposure to violence and are a patient or patient’s family at CHOP, please ask a CHOP staff person for help in accessing these violence prevention programs and services:

 Community Service Volunteer Programs

 Gang Violence and Prevention

 Institute for the Development of African American Youth, Inc. (IDAAY)

 The mission of IDAAY is to provide educational and cultural programs, as well as prevention-intervention social services for youth, their families, and the broader community via a combination of carefully designed programs.

 LEAP Program- Philadelphia Public Libraries

 The Leap Program provides after-school assistance for homework and computer literacy to first through 12th graders.

 The League of United Latin American Citizens is an organization that provides resources and information on educational programming, leadership training, and scholarships for youth of Hispanic descent.